RIT-EVT/rampup/datasheets/datasheets.md

 multi-byte readReg() method of the I2C class, not the single-byte read.

-The datasheet also explains that each least significant bit (each raw unit of output) in the temperature register, equals 7.8125 millidegrees Celsius, or 0.0078125°C.
+The datasheet also explains that each least significant bit (each raw unit of output) in the temperature register, equals 7.8125 millidegrees Celsius (m°C), or 0.0078125°C.
 This means the sensor’s raw 16-bit output is not in degrees Celsius, but instead must be converted to be human-readable.